Working with LLMs#

 Postprocess: Your custom function that extracts and formats the final output.

 Each stage runs as a separate Ray actor pool, enabling independent scaling and resource allocation.
-CPU stages (ChatTemplate, Tokenize, Detokenize) use autoscaling actor pools (except for ServeDeployment and HTTP request handling stages), while the GPU stage uses a fixed pool.
+CPU stages (ChatTemplate, Tokenize, Detokenize, and HttpRequestStage) use autoscaling actor pools (except for ServeDeployment stage), while the GPU stage uses a fixed pool.

 Scaling to multiple GPUs#